US stocks wobble, hover around record highs set last week

-Stocks wobbled in afternoon trading on Wall Street Monday and hovered around record highs set last week.
+Stocks wobbled in afternoon trading on Wall Street Monday and hovered around the record highs they set last week.

+While more stocks in the S&P 500 rose than fell, losses by technology, communication and health care companies outweighed gains elsewhere in the benchmark index.
+Microsoft fell 1.1%, Google parent Alphabet slid 2.9% and UnitedHealth Group dropped 1.8%.

-Energy stocks made solid gains as oil prices rose 0.9%.
-Exxon Mobil rose 1.9%.
+Energy stocks made solid gains as the price of U.S. crude oil rose 0.3%, adding to a more than 75% gain so far this year.
+Exxon Mobil rose 2%.
 A mix of companies that rely on direct consumer spending for goods and services also rose.

 Every major index reached record highs on Friday to cap the broader market’s best month in nearly a year.
 Stocks have been gaining ground for weeks as investors review a steady flow of mostly encouraging corporate earnings.